2024 Solar Incentives Guide for Erie, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
 The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.
+The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.

 State & Local Solar Incentives

 There are often also state solar incentives in addition to those provided by the federal government.
 Rebates, tax credits and more can be offered at a more local level.
-Some incentives are ongoing, while others might only be available for a limited time.
-Incentives may be offered by the Pennsylvania government, or by your county or municipality.
+Some incentives are ongoing, while others are offered for only a limited time.
+Your local solar incentives might come from your county or municipality, or from the Pennsylvania government.

 Next Steps for Installing Solar in Erie